idontcodddde/allislet/README.md

 # Allislet

 Allislet is an experimental Preact wrapper designed specifically for building browser bookmarklets and shadow-injected overlay suites.
 It provides built-in Shadow DOM mounting, layout shell primitives, and state providers to build isolated, multi-view tools inside host web pages.
+I originally made it to be a framework, but now I decided its more of a preset for making bookmarklets.

 > **Current Project Status: Meme**
 >